SynapseProject/myriad.docs/docs/index.md

 # Welcome to myriAD

-myriAD is a REST API for Microsoft Active Directory.
+myriAD is a REST API for read-only queries into Microsoft Active Directory.

 myriAD was originally implemented as a custom extension to Synapse.Server and provides a fully featured, RBAC-enabled JSON interface to AD.
 Documentation for that implementation can be found in the [Synapse - Active Directory Handler](https://synapse.readthedocs.io/en/latest/handlers/ad/handler/) documentation.